What is a rain barrel?

 You can use the stored water for your non-edible plants or outdoor cleaning.
 Reduce your water consumption and manage stormwater runoff at the same time!

-Participant cost: Rain barrels $25 installation
+Participant cost: Rain barrels $25 includes diverter and installation.
+Homeowner provides and prepares stand.

 About rain barrels: